Chern-Weil theory for Haefliger-singular foliations: Introduction

-It was discovered by Bott \cite{bott2} that the Godbillon-Vey class of codimension 1 foliations is the simplest example of a large family of so-called \emph{secondary characteristic classes} associated to regular foliations of arbitrary codimension, transversely orientable or not.
-More precisely, Bott showed in \cite{bott1} that the normal bundle of any regular codimension \( q \) foliation admits connections that are flat along leaves (now called \emph{Bott connections}), and proved as an easy consequence that any Pontryagin polynomial of degree more than \( 2q \) vanishes when evaluated on the curvature of any Bott connection.
-Bott deduced that certain Chern-Simons \cite{chernsimons} transgression forms of such polynomials-in-curvature therefore define de Rham cohomology classes; in particular, for a codimension 1 foliation, the Godbillon-Vey class arises as a transgression of the square of the first Pontryagin form.
-These characteristic classes, being associated to the normal bundle of the foliation, can be regarded as characteristic classes for the leaf space of the foliation.
+It was discovered by Bott \cite{bott2} that the Godbillon-Vey class of regular codimension-\( 1 \) foliations is the simplest example of a large family of so-called \emph{secondary characteristic classes} associated to regular foliations of arbitrary codimension, transversely orientable or not.
+More precisely, Bott showed in \cite{bott1} that the normal bundle of any regular codimension-\( q \) foliation admits connections that are flat along leaves (now called \emph{Bott connections}), and proved as an easy consequence that any Pontryagin polynomial of degree more than \( 2q \) vanishes when evaluated on the curvature of a Bott connection.
+Bott deduced that certain Chern-Simons \cite{chernsimons} transgression forms of such polynomials-in-curvature therefore define de Rham cohomology classes; in particular, for a codimension-1 regular foliation, the Godbillon-Vey class arises as a transgression of the square of the first Pontryagin form.

-Bott's Chern-Weil account of the characteristic classes of foliations coincided with deep work by Gel'fand and Fuks studying the (continuous) cohomology of infinite-dimensional Lie algebras of vector fields \cite{gelfuks1, gelfuks2, gelfuks3, gelfuks}.
+Bott's Chern-Weil account of the characteristic classes of regular foliations coincided with deep work by Gel'fand and Fuks studying the (continuous) cohomology of infinite-dimensional Lie algebras of vector fields \cite{gelfuks1, gelfuks2, gelfuks3, gelfuks}.
 Gel'fand and Fuks in particular computed the $\O(q)$-basic cohomology $H^{*}(A(\af_{q}),\O(q))$ of the Lie algebra $\af_{q}$ of $\infty$-jets at zero of vector fields on $\RB^{q}$, which is now frequently referred to simply as the ``Gel'fand-Fuks cohomology".
-They discovered that, in addition to encoding the usual Pontryagin classes of real vector bundles, this Lie algebra cohomology automatically encodes Bott's vanishing theorem and the consequent secondary characteristic classes, and is isomorphic to the cohomology of a well-understood finite-dimensional subalgebra $WO_{q}\subset A^{*}(\af_{q})$.
-The subalgebra \( WO_{q} \) furthermore factors through the 2-jets of vector fields.
+They discovered that, in addition to encoding the usual Pontryagin classes of real vector bundles, this Lie algebra cohomology automatically encodes Bott's vanishing theorem and the consequent secondary characteristic classes, and is isomorphic to the cohomology of a well-understood finite-dimensional subalgebra $WO_{q}\hookrightarrow A^{*}(\af_{q})$, whose inclusion factors through the 2-jets of vector fields.
 The relationship between Gel'fand-Fuks cohomology and the characteristic classes of foliations was formalised by Bott and Haefliger \cite{botthaef, bott3}, drawing on work of Kobayashi regarding higher order frame bundles \cite{kob}.